Shlackka/guess-the-god/README.md

 - All text included within Guess the God has been typed out by myself with hint and god facts first being found with the use of **[ChatGPT](https://chatgpt.com/?oai-dm=1)** before being reworded into the game.

-- **[ChatGPT](https://chatgpt.com/?oai-dm=1)** has been used to help explain certain JavaScript concepts I was struggling with, specifically when I changed the nested if statements into a switch case.
+- **[ChatGPT](https://chatgpt.com/?oai-dm=1)** has been used to help explain certain JavaScript concepts I was struggling with, specifically when I changed the nested if statements into a switch case and exporting and importing the god data from the data file.

 - All inspiration for this project was taken from my personal interest into ancient civilizations and their respective mythologies and religions.